ZhaiWill/Project-4-/README.md

 2. List of who submitted each part on Vocareum/Brightspace.

-Submitted report - Elijah
+Submitted report on Brightspace - Elijah

-Submitted project github - Farhan
+Submitted Vocareum workspace. - Farhan

 3. Descriptions of each class.